 Crow wrote this with guitarist Jeff Trott and drummer Brian MacLeod during a six-month stay in New Orleans.
 The song juxtaposes an array of images to highlight what needs changing in someone's life.

-In a Songfacts interview, Trott remembered digging into classic soul for inspiration: "We were trying to come up with something like the Staple Singers.
+, Trott remembered digging into classic soul for inspiration: "We were trying to come up with something like the Staple Singers.
 Mavis Staples is one of those legendary soul singer/songwriters, and Sheryl and I have this affinity for those old soul songs, Motown, stuff like that.
 We're always trying to find those rare, rare songs for inspiration."

 The trio came up with so many lyric ideas that they decided to throw them all in a hat and draw them out, leading to a string of non-sequiturs that tie the song together.
 Trott said: "Sheryl just picked them out randomly and put them on a piece of paper, and we all read them.
 We all thought, 'Whoa, this actually makes sense, even though it's so oblique and completely abstract.'
 So, we put this thing together and tried to keep the order pretty close, just swapping a couple of the lines to make more sense."

 So, a change would do who good?
 According to Trott, the first verse is about producer Bill Bottrell, who walked out on the making of the album.
 While the lyrics are biting, Trott says it was all in fun.
 "She had a little bit of resentment towards him, but not in a harsh way, but in a playful kind of way."